 Outside spending has continued to grow.
 It’s mostly negative.

-Through Sep.
-23, independent expenditure spending in the race has totaled nearly $42 million.
+Through Oct.
+28, independent expenditure spending in the race has totaled more than $91 million, split close to equally but slightly favoring Gideon.
 The majority of that spending has gone toward TV ads, but groups have also purchased digital ads and sent mailers.
-Outside spending is required to be reported as either for or against a candidate.
-In this race, the majority of spending has been against candidates — meaning outside groups have generally been going negative.
+The majority of outspend spending has been negative, according to federal records.

 These figures do not include 501(c)(4) dark money groups, which eschew the FEC’s reporting requirements by not explicitly telling voters to vote for or against a candidate.
 We can track their spending on TV advertising because of filings with another federal agency, but other types of dark-money spending, such as mailers and some digital ads, are not reported at all.

 Those groups include the Democratic groups Maine Momentum and Majority Forward, which have spent at least $7.4 million on advertising, according to data reported to a different federal agency.
-A Republican group, One Nation, has spent at least $3.1 million.
+A Republican group, One Nation, has spent at least $3.1 million, while the U.S. Chamber of Commerce has spent $1.4 million to boost Collins.
 Dark money operations are limited within 60 days of the election, however.

 Story by Jessica Piper, Bangor Daily News